The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog_intro.md

 Each workflow in the Academic Observatory consists of set of tasks.
 The tasks are organised as nodes on a directed acyclic graph (DAG) which describe the order of execution, and dependencies.
 Telescope tasks are Python functions with a specific signature, that are turned into Airflow PythonOperator objects.
 The exception is the sensor tasks, which are Airflow Sensor objects, e.g., ExternalTaskSensor.

-The telescope class groups tasks into:
+The telescope class groups tasks into sensor tasks, setup tasks, and generic tasks.
-- sensor tasks,
-- setup tasks,
-- generic tasks.

 The Telescope class provides methods to add tasks to each group.
 Once all tasks have been added, there is a method to create the DAG object for Airflow to use.

 <p align="center">
 <img title="Telescope flow" alt="Telescope flow" src="../graphics/telescope_flow.png">